Refresh hydraulic actuator basics first

 Rod seals play the vital role of limiting the amount of contamination that enters the fluid.
 The scraper or wiper seal is designed to clean the rod as it retracts into the cylinder.
 There are one or possibly two main seals that prevent the fluid from leaving the cylinder.
 The first can be energised by the cylinder pressure although the second must be self-energised by a spring.
 Seals must always have some lubrication so two seals is the limit although issues can occur if the second seal is running too dry.
 Often guide rings are also used to prevent side loads on the cylinders creating metal to metal contact, which again would lead to contamination and reduced reliability of other components.

-For storage or transportation it is recommended to part fill (75%) each cylinder with preservative fluids.
+For storage or transportation, it is recommended to part fill (75%) each cylinder with preservative fluids.
 These fluids have vapour phase inhibitors to stop the areas inside the cylinder that are not in contact with the fluid from rusting.
 You must NEVER full fill a cylinder and block the ports as thermal pressure changes are likely to exceed the maximum rating of the cylinder and cause it to fail.

 Check for pressure intensification on the annulus side and select your cylinder pressure rating on this higher figure, rather than the maximum pump supply pressure.

 Rod buckling limits must be checked against the mounting style selected.
 This will determine the maximum stroke possible with the cylinder rod size selected.
+There are maximum stroke tables or graphs in most cylinder datasheets similar to page 204 here.

 Check that the cylinder style you have selected is appropriate for the shock loads and duty you expect.
 Remember annulus intensification can exceed the maximum working pressure.